 No Heavy Lifting!

-Wow what a busy 3 weeks.
-Sorry to be so late in letting your know what the Ash’s are doing, so here goes.
+Wow, what a busy three weeks.
+Sorry to be so late in letting you know what the Ashes are doing, so here goes.

-Gil went to Boise, Idaho with John Wiles of Best Wingshooting to check out a place in the US that you could hunt collard doves and pigeons.
+Gil went to Boise, Idaho with John Wiles of Best Wingshooting to check out a place where you could hunt collared doves and pigeons.
 At some point he noticed a bulge in his navel and it began to hurt.
-Thanks to Mr. Google he was able to make everything back in place, but upon arrival in Houston we found a doctor!
+Thanks to Mr. Google, he was able to get everything back in place, but upon arrival in Houston we found a doctor.

 Now it was time to go home and check on the patient.
 He was feeling pretty good and walking all around the house just like the doctor told him to do.
 It’s been a few days now and he is doing really good and not hurting as much.
-Now he just has to not lift anything over 20 pounds for 2 months.
-Even fishing is out for awhile.
+Now he just has to not lift anything over 20 pounds for two months.
+Even fishing is out for a while.

 And I will be the heavy lifter for the next two months.